WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part7/Transistors/index.md

 Fundamentally, transistors are essentially just that.

+## N-Channel MOSFET

-Jumping ahead a bit, we can see how this would work: as current is applied to the _Gate_ in the middle, it can push or repel charges away, creating a region where the charges can move between the _source_ and the _drain_:
+Jumping ahead a bit and taking at look at probably the most commonly used transistor in existence, the N-Channel MOSFET, we can see how this would work from a concrete perspective.
+As positive voltage is applied to the _Gate_ in the middle, it attracts the minority negative charges in the P-Type section, causing a _channel_ between the _source_ and _drain_ where the charges can cross and electricity flows:

 ![](../Support_Files/MOSFET_Gate_Voltage.svg)

+[**Note** - Switch sides of Source and Drain, add an _insulation_ label to brown bit.]

 ## Operation

-One of the interesting behaviors of transistors is that they can act both as an electronic switch, and as a signal amplifier:
+One of the interesting behaviors of transistors is that they can act both as an electronic switch, and as a signal amplifier.

 ### As a Logical Switch